awsdocs/aws-codepipeline-user-guide/doc_source/integrations.md

 By default, AWS CodePipeline is integrated with a number of AWS services and partner products and services\.
 Use the information in the following sections to help you configure CodePipeline to integrate with the products and services you use\.

+The following related resources can help you as you work with this service\.

 **Topics**
 + [Integrations with CodePipeline action types](integrations-action-type.md)
 + [General integrations with CodePipeline](integrations-general.md)